SheatNoisette/vaed/README.md

 # vaed
-`vaed` or `V atto EDitor` is a basic text editor written in V. This is designed to be the most basic text editor possible, and is not intended to be a full-featured text editor.
+`V-Atto EDitor` or `VAed` for short is a basic text editor written in V.
+This application was designed to be the most basic text editor possible, and is not intended to be a full-featured text editor.
 This program exists for the sole purpose of making a simple OS distribution with V-based userland programs only.

 Supports:
 - [X] Opening files